Pavel-Aleksandrovich/Fix-the-bug-of-installing-realms-on-Mac-M1-/README.md

 open a terminal

-go to the root directory of your app
+go to the root directory of your app and enter

 sudo arch -x86_64 gem install ffi